jaimeMF/youtube-dl-api-server/README.md

 It really easy to setup your own service:

 ####Deploy in App Engine
-If you want to run the API on GAE, you just need to change the application value in `app.yaml`.
+If you want to run the API on GAE, you just need to change the application value in `app.yaml` and download some python modules to `lib` by running `./devscripts/setup-gae.sh`.

 ####Deploy using a custom sever